This is a brief, potted, history lesson explaining why house prices have risen so much in the past 10 – 15 years.

 As a response, the government decided to authorise The Bank of England to issue digital money to purchase government bonds as loans for use to fund public borrowing by financial institutions.

-The effect of this (which was well known at the time) would be to reduce the yields on such bonds owing to the increased demand for them.
-The secondary effect (which would also have been known at the time), was that we were going to have to accept permanently lower interest rates across all financial markets.
+The effect of this (which was of course well known at the time) would be to reduce the yields on such bonds owing to the increased demand for them.
+The secondary effect (which would also have been well known at the time), was that we were going to have to accept permanently lower interest rates across all financial markets.

 This would result in banks everywhere having access to more funds to lend but (and this is a big but), they would then need to lend more money in order to earn enough from the lower rates of interest able to be earned from it.